 That little check box at the bottom is all you need to copy a list of unique no-duplicates record.

 You could add a filter criteria as well.
 For example criteria to show names with sales above a certain value AND unique records.

 The other de-duplication option is nearby at Data | Data Tools | Remove Duplicates.

-Remove Duplicates works by trimming the selected list, so best to make a copy of the table or cells first.
+Remove Duplicates works by trimming the selected list, so make a copy of the table or cells first.

 Select the table/cells then Data| Remove Duplicates.
 Choose the column with the duplicates.

 The result is a shorter list with no duplicates.

 If you’re sure that a ‘one-off’ copy is enough, use Advanced Filter or Remove Duplicates.
 Overall it’s better and safer to use a method which is automatically updated when the source list changes.